Denmark in the Eurovision Song Contest 2001

 Denmark was represented at the Eurovision Song Contest 2001 with the song "Never Ever Let You Go", written by Søren Poppe, Stefan Nielsen, and Thomas Brekling, and performed by the duo Rollo & King.
 The Danish participating broadcaster, DR (DR), organised the national final Dansk Melodi Grand Prix 2001 in order to select its entry for the contest.
 In addition, DR was also the host broadcaster and staged the event at the Parken Stadium in Copenhagen, after winning the with the song "Fly on the Wings of Love" by the Olsen Brothers.

 Ten songs competed in the televised national final where "Der står et billede af dig på mit bord" performed by Rollo & King was the winner as decided upon through two rounds of jury voting and public voting.
 The song was later translated from Danish to English for Eurovision and was titled "Never Ever Let You Go".
 The Eurovision Song Contest took place on 12 May 2001.
 Performing as the closing entry during the show in position 23, Denmark placed second out of the 23 participating countries, scoring 177 points.

 Background

 Prior to the 2001 contest, DR (DR) had participated in the Eurovision Song Contest representing Denmark thirty times since its first entry in 1957.
 It had won the contest, to this point, on two occasions: in with the song "Dansevise" performed by Grethe and Jørgen Ingmann, and in with the song "Fly on the Wings of Love" performed by Olsen Brothers.

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
-The broadcaster organised the Dansk Melodi Grand Prix 2001 national final in order to select its entry for the 2001 contest; having selected all of its Eurovision entries through the Dansk Melodi Grand Prix.
+The broadcaster organised the Dansk Melodi Grand Prix 2001 national final in order to select its entry for the 2001 contest; having selected all but one of its Eurovision entries through the Dansk Melodi Grand Prix.